cdanielsen/shame-timer/README.md

 ##Local Implementation:
 - In shametimer.html, adjust the baseURL and projectResourcePath to your local team city settings and project name, respectively.
+- In CurrentBuildSet, add any build names to the && expression which should NOT be included in calculating the timestamp
+- In a browser window, run the following script in the console (this sets needed local storage variables)
+'''
+localStorage.longestFailDuration = 0;localStorage.longestSuccessDuration = 0;localStorage.longestFailDate = new Date;localStorage.longestSuccessDate = new Date;
+'''
 - On load (Chrome or Firefox only!), console should show the build set history: a list of arrays FROM the build set before the current one TO the first build set with a different overall status (!)

 ## Dependencies
+- localStorage
 - AngularJS (loaded with CDN script by default)
 - MomentJS: A JS time manipulation library (loaded with CDN script by default)
 - Moment-Duration-Format: a MomentJS plugin that allows for easy formatting (must be installed locally via (http://github.com/jsmreese/moment-duration-format)